This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-Ok, we're not talking Stuart Semple black, but it was rumored long ago among painters that Holbein's peach black was the blackest black for oil paintings.
-Later we found Bruce Mac Evoy echo this in watercolor when he wrote that it has the darkest masstone.
+Ok, we're not talking Stuart Semple blackest-black, but it was rumored long ago among painters that Holbein's Peach Black was the blackest black for oil paintings.
+While it's not pure PBk1, it's one of the few black oil paints that includes PBk1 in the blend.
+Later we found Bruce Mac Evoy echoed something similar in watercolor when he wrote that it has the darkest masstone.
+However PBk1 may not have the best lightfastness.

 If you're looking for blackest blacks in oils, make sure to do a lot of different tests as it is surprising how much black pigments vary in lightness.
-Matte vs. Gloss and particle size matter, and it's also helpful to look at them both varnished and unvarnished (once dried).
+Matte vs. Gloss once dried and the overall particle size of the pigment may make a difference.
+It's also helpful to look at them both varnished and unvarnished (once dried).

 Resources